tainacan/tainacan-wiki/dev/admin-form-hooks.md

 Admin Form Hooks are a powerful tool for extenders who want to add functionality to *Tainacan entities*.

+> [!NOTE]
-?> You may find a similar concept, the [Settings options](/dev/creating-options-in-the-settings-page.md), which are a way to add options in the Settings Page using WordPress Options API.
+> You may find a similar concept, the [Settings options](/dev/creating-options-in-the-settings-page.md), which are a way to add options in the Settings Page using WordPress Options API.
 That will create and store options available for the entire plugin, actually even for the entire site.

 But when we talk about **Tainacan Admin Form Hooks**, we're dealing with storing data bind to one of *Tainacan entities*, that is storing new information about Collections, Taxonomies, Items, etc. The data will be available via the REST API of each entity and will be editable via their respective forms inside the Tainacan Admin panel, in a special gray box.